-The Link between our Directors' Remuneration Policy and our Strategy The table below describes how certain remuneration elements are linked to our strategy.
+The Link between our Directors' Remuneration Policy and our Strategy

+The table below describes how certain remuneration elements are linked to our strategy.

+Remuneration Element

+Annual Bonus

-Strategic Growth Driver Link to our Key Remuneration Element and Enabler Performance Indicators Annual Bonus Sales Growth -D-G Our annual bonus incentivises the delivery of the long term strategy through the achievement Strong sales performance is of short term objectives. required to maximise profit Up to 130% of salary can be earned based on a stretching profit target, which requires performance above budget and market expectations to trigger the payment of a maximum bonus.
-Up to 10% of salary can be earned based on the achievement of personal objectives, which reflect the priorities of the business, achievement of which is necessary to deliver the longer term strategy.
+Our annual bonus incentivises the delivery of the long term strategy through the achievement of short term objectives.

+Up to 130% of salary can be earned based on a stretching profit target, which requires performance above budget and market expectations to trigger the payment of a maximum

+Up to 10% of salary can be earned based on the achievement of personal objectives, which reflect the priorities of the business, achievement of which is necessary to deliver the longer

+Strategic and Enabler

+Growth Driver Link to our Key Performance Indicators

+Strong sales performance is required to maximise profit

 Up to 10% of salary can be earned based on ESG measures.

-Long Term Incentive Plan Underlying Diluted EPS The LTIP is designed to reward the generation of long term value for shareholders.
-Performance Growth measures reflect our long term objectives, including sustainable profit growth and the This is a key measure of our enhancement of shareholder value.
+The LTIP is designed to reward the generation of long term value for shareholders.
+Performance measures reflect our long term objectives, including sustainable profit growth and the enhancement of shareholder value.
 Awards are based on growth in underlying diluted EPS and the delivery of shareholder returns.
 For the 2022 and 2023 financial year awards, the weightings are two thirds underlying diluted EPS and one third total shareholder return.

-Return on Capital The application of a ROCE underpin focuses Executives on using capital efficiently and Employed appropriately to allow the business to capitalise on growth opportunities in new territories and markets, whilst maintaining returns.
+The application of a ROCE underpin focuses Executives on using capital efficiently and appropriately to allow the business to capitalise on growth opportunities in new territories and markets, whilst maintaining returns.